Plea: United Kingdom

-"unambiguous plea"
+"Unambiguous plea"

 A defendant who enters a plea of guilty must do so unequivocally.
 A guilty plea which is "imperfect, unfinished or otherwise ambiguous" will not legitimate and should the court proceed to sentence on such a plea, there exist grounds for ordering a retrial or quashing the conviction.

-In R v Atkinson, the Court of Appeal held that, where a defendant entered a plea of 'Guilty, but i intended to defend myself' this could be held to be an unequivocal plea where the judge had clarified any ambiguity before accepting the plea.
+In R v Atkinson, the Court of Appeal held that, where a defendant entered a plea of 'Guilty, but I intended to defend myself' this could be held to be an unequivocal plea where the judge had clarified any ambiguity before accepting the plea.

 Special pleas

-Three special pleas (though not in the strictest sense of the word) exists in the criminal courts of England and Wales:
+Three special pleas (though not in the strictest sense of the word) exist in the criminal courts of England and Wales:

 Demurrer: Which is an "objection to the form or substance of the indictment".
 It is essentially no different than a motion to quash the indictment, however, it continues to exist in law.
 Unlike standard pleas, this must be entered in writing in advance of the arraignment.

 Plea to jurisdiction: Can be entered where the defendant believes the Crown Court does not have the power to hear the case before it, such a plea is usually entered where the offence being charged is summary only.
 Similarly to Demurrer, this plea must be entered in writing in advance.

 Pardon: "It may be relied on where a pardon has been granted by the Crown on the advice of the Home Secretary in exercise of the royal prerogative of mercy.
 It must be pleaded at the first opportunity (i.e. before arraignment if the pardon has by then been granted).
 In modern times, the plea has become obsolete."